paoespinozarias/Mapping-OWLtoOAS/README.md

 [`OWL`](#owl) | [`OAS`](#oas) | Comments
 ------ | -------- | --------
-`owl:DatatypeProperty` | `properties` | It should be defined as a property of the corresponding [Schema Object](#schemaObject) instance.
-The `Schema Object` must be a `type: object`.
+`owl:DatatypeProperty` | `properties` | It should be defined as a property of the corresponding [Schema Object](#schemaObject) instance, as aforementioned in the `owl:Class` mapping.
 The property name will be the `rdfs:label` value defined in the OWL DatatypeProperty.
 It is worth noting that such label should not contain blank spaces.
-`owl:ObjectProperty` | `properties` | It should be defined as a property of the corresponding [Schema Object](#schemaObject) instance.
-The `Schema Object` must be a `type: object`.
+`owl:ObjectProperty` | `properties` | It should be defined as a property of the corresponding [Schema Object](#schemaObject) instance, as aforementioned in the `owl:Class` mapping.
 The property name will be the `rdfs:label` value defined in the OWL ObjectProperty.
 It is worth noting that such label should not contain blank spaces.
 **Property axioms** |
 `rdfs:domain` | `Schema Object`| It should be defined as a [Schema Object](#schemaObject) inside of the [Component Object](#componentsObject) definition.
 The `Schema Object` must be a `type: object` with a [Reference Object](#referenceObject) (`$ref:`'reference to the Domain Class') . |
 `rdfs:range` | `type`| **_a)_** when the range corresponds to an `owl:DatatypeProperty`: if the range is single-valued it should be defined according to its [data type](dataTypes); else the range should be defined compliant to its [data type](dataTypes) and the possible values defined as an enumeration (`enum`). **_b)_** when the range corresponds to an `owl:ObjectProperty`: if the range cardinality >=1 it should be defined as an `array` type and the `items` as a [Reference Object](#referenceObject) (`$ref:`'reference to the Range Class'); else if the range cardinality <1 it could be defined as an `array` type and `items` as a [Reference Object](#referenceObject) (`$ref:`'reference to the single Range Class') or only as an `object` type.
 This last decision will depend on the developer decision. |